 - 14.1 - If a team fails to appear for a match, without a valid reason, can be declared loser by 0-3, after a decision by the jury.

-- 14.2 - If a team fails to appear on time due to transport reasons caused by traffic or other, the jury can decide to delay the match (máx 10 min) in case there are venues available until the teams arrive or reschedule the match for another time in the same day.
+- 14.2 - If a team fails to appear on time due to transport reasons caused by traffic or other, the jury can decide to delay the match (máx 40 min).

-- 14.3 - If a team repeatedly fails to appear at the games, the team may be excluded from the tournament.
+- 14.3 - If a team repeatedly fails to appear at the matches, the team may be excluded from the competition.

 - 14.3.1 - In special cases, the tournament jury may decide to exclude a team at the first offense, if it finds deliberate to self-benefit or is unfair to another team in the group.

-- 14.4 - If a match is interrupted for some reason and can’t be played to the end, the jury will decide over these 5 alternatives:
+- 14.7 - If a match is cancelled for some reason and can’t be played to the end, the jury will decide over these 5 alternatives:

-- 14.4.2 - If the match restarts from the minute when it was interrupted.
+- 14.7.2 - If the match restarts from the minute when it was cancelled.

 15 - Standards of Conduct